ucan-wg/spec/README.md

 The `prf` scheme MUST accept the following action: `ucan/DELEGATE`.
 This action redelegates all of the capabilities in the selected proof(s).

-`ucan/delegate` is distinct from the superuser ability and acts as a re-export of the ability.
+`ucan/delegate` is distinct from the superuser ability and acts as a re-export of the selected abilities.
 If an attenuated resource or capability is desired, it MUST be explicitly listed without the `prf` URI scheme.

 ``` js
 [